We get off the ship in the hot breezeless port of Gavrio and head for the first cafe to get

 a frappe and make our plans.
 I like the town.
 It has a tourist-less feel to it mainly because there was no reason

 that any tourist would want to be here.
-It's ugly, almost industrial looking.
+It's not super attractive, almost industrial looking, like a place you go to on your way to somewhere else.
 As we walk down the large main street

 that borders the bay we are pursued by a man in a Mykonos fisherman cap yelling, "You want room?"
 He